anaj00/LBYARCH-MC02/README.md

 Below are the runtime results for debug mode:
 ![alt text](image.png)

-The ASM program exhibited approximately 30% faster execution compared to the C program.
+The ASM program exhibited around 30% faster execution compared to the C program.

 ### Release
 In release mode, similar to debug mode, we pursued execution until an exponent of 30.
 Again, similar to debug mode, the release mode operated smoothly up to a vector size of 2^29.